 Students in Good Academic Standing

-- If you're an undergraduate student who registered for classes within the last 12 months, you may enroll in classes directly through CU Boulder Class Search.
+- If you're an undergraduate student who registered for classes within the last two semesters, you may enroll in classes directly through CU Boulder Class Search.

-- If you're a graduate student who registered for classes within the last 12 months, you must have applied for an official leave of absence to be able to enroll in classes without reapplying to your program.
+- If you're a graduate student who received a grade in one or more classes in the most recent semester (spring), or you have applied for an official leave of absence to remain an active student, you may enroll in classes without reapplying to your program.

-- If you're an undergraduate student who last registered for classes more than 12 months ago, you must complete the Application for Readmission at least two weeks before the start date of your intended summer session and pay a $200 deposit.
+- If you're an undergraduate student who last registered for classes more than two semesters ago, you must complete the Application for Readmission at least two weeks before the start date of your intended summer session and pay a $200 deposit.
 To submit the readmit application, please visit the Readmit Students page on the Admissions website.
 If accepted, you'll receive information about enrolling.

 - If it's been less than 12 months since you last enrolled, complete the online Course Request Form through Continuing Education.